Floor97/fabric-samples/README.md

 IP_inet should be the eth0 inet IP as seen from inside WSL.
 Try http://YOUR_IP:5001/api/v0/version in your browser to see if it works.
 You should see "405 - method not allowed".

 Step 4.
-When the network and ipfs are running, simply start the applications in your favourite IDE.
-Keep in mind that the applications should also be run with WSL as target.
-When the applications start you are prompted to fill in a username, this is used in the creation of ids for data query processes.
+When the network and ipfs are running, run the application in wsl by going to the corresponding application folder and running:
+	./gradlew --console=plain run

 ## 4 Credit
 This project employs the test network from the [Hyperledger Fabric Samples repository](https://github.com/hyperledger/fabric-samples) to test smart contracts.